About the course …

 •

-Gives you the opportunity to speak English for most of your time
+It gives you the opportunity to speak English for most of your time

 outside school;